mchicha/DevOps-Final-Project/DevOps-Project-Phase-4.md

         . docker images
     ![pull-image-on-docker-server!](Images/Phase4/pull-image-on-docker-server.jpg)

-    So we succeeded to push the image to the docker hub and pull it to the both server: ansible-aerver and docker-server
+    So we succeeded to push the image to the docker hub and pull it to the both server: ansible-server and docker-server

 20. Create a new ansible playbook: "ansible-dockerhub-image.yml" to create an image and push onto the docker hub